KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/examples/README.md

 This video explains the defense mechanisms, how to connect defense mechanisms to the attack tree and how defense mechanisms affect the difficulty scores of attack path nodes.

-YACRAF-tool model contains two attackers, three associated abuse cases and three loss events.
-Each abuse case has a related tab with an attack tree and defense mechanisms.
-We provide two simplified attack trees and one more complex one, with two paths described in detail.

-To open the YACRAF-tool model of this example please. follow the steps:
+To open the YACRAF-tool model of this example please follow the steps:

 Step 1: Make sure you have installed YACRAF-tool from [here](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/tree/master/YACRAF-Calculator-Tool).